Allen-Synthesis/EuroPi/software/MULTITHREADING.md

 ## Cancelling Execution and Thonny

-If you use Thonny to debug your EuroPi programs, note that when you cancel execution with `ctrl+C` the second core will likely still be busy.
+If you use Thonny to debug your EuroPi programs, note that when you cancel execution with `ctrl+C` the second core may still be busy.
 This can cause Thonny to raise errors when trying to e.g. run another function in the Python terminal or saving files to the module.

 If this happens, simply Stop/Restart the backend via Thonny's Run menu.
+If this does not resolve the problem, power-cycle your EuroPi.

 ## References